telemark-arkiv/api.t-fk.opengov/README.md

 #api.t-fk.opengov

-API for the opengov.cloudapp.net solution from Software Innovation.
+API-service for the opengov.cloudapp.net solution from [Software Innovation](http://www.software-innovation.com/) based on [opengov-meetings](https://www.npmjs.org/package/opengov-meetings).

 This is developed for http://opengov.cloudapp.net/Meetings/tfk/ but by changing PATH in config.js it will probably work for all installations.